deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Brent.
-The MEAN stack has been my favorite path so far.
+My favorite path so far has been Javascript.